 Although the summer months bring thousands of visitors to Camden, it truly is a year-round community with something fun to do in every season!
 In the summer, Camden is home to the annual Parade of the Tallships and Maine Windjammer Days, festivals celebrating the rich sailing history of Camden and a chance to show of some beautiful ships.
 The Harbor Arts and Camden Jazz Festival draw a large community to appreciate the local artists and musicians.

 There are plenty of things to do in Camden during the winter as the town becomes a hot spot for winter sports.
 The Camden Snow Bowl is a community owned ski area on Ragged Mountain and the only Eastern ski area with a view of the Atlantic Ocean.
 Skiers and snowboarders alike will enjoy this picturesque ski mountain in Camden.
-In February, the Snow Bowl is also home to the North American Toboggan Championships.
+In February, Camden Snow Bowl is home to the North American Toboggan Championships.
 Ice-skating and cross-country are also popular winter activities that many Camden visitors enjoy.

 Camden is full of rich history, which can be seen throughout the town's many museums and architecturally stunning buildings like the library and the Camden Opera House.
 The town itself is great for shopping and browsing, with many art galleries and boutiques filled with hand-made crafts from local artists.